chaosandcarbs/hydra/index.md

 # hydra
 A simple, cross-platform password manager using python+kivy.
-Portable for desktop and android.
+Run anywhere with Python, or use the generated .exe installer or apk file for your Windows or Android device.

 Hydra can create, read, and edit AES-encrypted password file containers on disk.
 There's currently no cloud integration; I simply use Google Drive (or whatever app you like) to manage the password file(s) and push/pull with my desktop/laptops/phones, since Drive is locked down to your Google account and the files are AES encrypted in addition.